-A possible solution could be to provide drop-off points for residual materials in strategic locations in Montréal.
-These drop-off points should be accessible 24 hours a day, 7 days a week.
+A possible solution could be to provide drop-off points for residual materials in strategic locations in Montreal.
+These drop-off points should be accessible 24/7.
 Here are some examples of places that would be convenient: the MELS studios, the Grande studio, Cinepool, or garages in various boroughs.